Today's Holidays for February 1

 1791 Charles Joseph Sax d.
 1865 Belgian instrument maker.
 His "omnitonic horn" (1824) used a piston to provide different keys.
 He was the father of saxophone inventor Adolphe Sax.

 1763 Thomas Campbell d.
-1854 Irish religious leader.
+1854 Irish Presbyterian minister.
 He and his son founded the Church of the Disciples of Christ in America.

 Deaths for February 1